 The DOJ's revised regulations for titles II and III of the ADA were published in the Federal Register on September 15, 2010.
-These regulations adopted revised, enforceable accessibility standards called the 2010 ADA Standards for Accessible Design (2010 Standards).
-On March 15, 2012, compliance with the 2010 Standards was required for new construction and alterations under titles II and III.
-The compliance date for using the 2010 Standards for program accessibility and barrier removal is also March 15, 2012.
+These regulations adopted revised, enforceable accessibility standards known as the 2010 ADA Standards for Accessible Design (2010 ADA Standards).
+On March 15, 2012, compliance with the 2010 ADA Standards was required for new construction and alterations under titles II and III.
+The compliance date for using the 2010 ADA Standards for program accessibility and barrier removal is also March 15, 2012.

-Under the requirements of the 1990 ADA and the 2010 Standards, the District may not specifically, either directly or through contractual arrangements, do any of the following:
+Under the requirements of the 1990 ADA and the 2010 ADA Standards, the District may not specifically, either directly or through contractual arrangements:

-- Deny persons with disabilities the opportunity to participate as members of advisory boards and commissions - Deny persons with disabilities the opportunity to participate in services, programs, or activities that are offered to others.
-Even if the District offers permissibly separate or different activities, it must not compel people to participate in separate or different activities based on disability. - In determining the location of facilities, make selections that have the effect of excluding or discriminating against persons with disabilities - Deny access to people with disabilities who require the assistance of a service animal in any area of District facilities where the public is normally allowed to go
+- deny persons with disabilities the opportunity to participate as members of advisory boards and commissions - deny persons with disabilities the opportunity to participate in services, programs, or activities that are offered to others or compel people to participate in separate or different activities based on disability - in determining the location of facilities, make selections that have the effect of excluding or discriminating against persons with disabilities - deny access to people with disabilities who require the assistance of a service animal in any area of District facilities where the public is normally allowed to go